 A move to mandatory composting: We have covered food waste disposal options but US states such as Rhode Island and even New York are discussing mandatory composting of organic waste.

 Production of energy from organic waste: Production of sustainable energy from organic waste is coming back on the agenda.
-Sydney has waste from energy facility at EarthPower – also see our blog on old fashioned incineration at waste collection Sydney.
+Sydney has waste from the energy facility at EarthPower – also see our blog on old-fashioned incineration at waste collection Sydney.

 Recycling of more and more consumer products such as cigarettes: TerraCycle makes recycling cigarettes and other items attainable with their recycling boxes – see our article here.